-Representing Denmark, Ea Energy Analyses is a participant of the IEA Wind Task 26 – Cost of Wind Energy – Phase III.
+Representing Denmark, Ea Energy Analyses was a participant of the IEA Wind Task 26 – Cost of Wind Energy.
 It is an international forum for exchange of knowledge and information related to the cost of wind energy.

-Among other activities, Ea Energy Analyses is leading the efforts in the value of the Wind Power work package, and based on the Balmorel model, a number of scenario analyses will be carried out in collaboration with the other participants of the IEA Wind Task 26.
+Among other activities, Ea Energy Analyses was leading the efforts in the value of the Wind Power work package, and based on the Balmorel model, a number of scenario analyses were carried out in collaboration with the other participants of the IEA Wind Task 26.

-On 22 November 2017, the IEA Wind TCP report was launched at a full day event at the Technical University of Denmark.
+In November 2017, the IEA Wind TCP report was launched.

 The ongoing transformation of the power system increases the importance of integrating variable renewable energy.
 Very high wind penetration rates pose challenges to system operation and put pressure on the market value of wind power.
 Among other measures, a more system-friendly deployment of variable renewable power generation would ease integration issues.